 How You Can Help: At this time, MMOW’s most pressing needs are monetary donations and items on their ongoing Amazon Wish List which are critical to their operation.
 If you decide to make a financial contribution, please make sure to list Southlake Cares in the "How did you hear about us?" section.

 MMOW also has a need for volunteers to help prepare and distribute the meals, though this isn’t their primary need at this time.
-You can learn more about volunteering here or about MMOW on their website.
+You can learn more about their volunteer opportunities or about MMOW on their website.

 If you need this service: Most MMOW home-delivery participants are home bound.
 For many, the visit from a MMOW driver may be the only interaction they have with another person in a day.
 Receiving meals reduces isolation in addition to hunger.
 To apply for meals, or for more information, please call Andrea Burris at (817) 491-8534 or visit the MMOW website.